 Tips for playing in split-screen

-Although it’s fun to jump into a bit of couch co-op, the downsides can’t be overlooked.
-The biggest — most obvious — issue is that your screen size will be cut in half.
+Although it’s fun to jump into a bit of couch co-op, you won’t want to overlook the potential downsides.
+The biggest — and most obvious — issue is that it will cut your screen size in half.
 This makes teamwork and communication paramount, as you’ll rely heavily on your teammate to let you know what they’re seeing.
-Also, the game defaults to cutting the screen horizontally with no option to change it.
-Most people won’t mind the horizontal orientation, but those who like to run co-op vertically will be completely out of luck.
-So long as you’re mindful of these drawbacks, split-screen mode can be a lot of fun and is a great way to introduce your friends to the Fortnite craze.
+The split-screen option will only show feeds in horizontal orientations, and you can’t switch it back to vertical.
+This isn’t the worst thing in the world, but if you prefer to run your co-op vertically, it might take some adjusting.
+So long as you’re mindful of these drawbacks, the split-screen mode can be a lot of fun and is a great way to introduce your friends to the Fortnite craze.